Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

             }
             ```

-All links inherit the font colour of their parent element, this being black for the main body, and white for the header, footer and buttons.
+All links inherit the font colour of their parent element, this being black for the main body, and white for the header, footer and
+buttons.

 4. Quote boxes displaying testimonies from clients or other contacts.
-These are in a borderless box with a white background to create a subtle contrast from the rest of the page.
-All text is centered, with the quote itself italicised and sandwiched between larger quote icons taken from <a href="https://fontawesome.com" target="_blank">Font Awesome</a>. <br><br>
+These are in a borderless box with a white background to create a
+subtle contrast from the rest of the page.
+All text is centered, with the quote itself italicised and sandwiched between larger quote
+icons taken from <a href="https://fontawesome.com" target="_blank">Font Awesome</a>.

 To optimise UX, the last quote only appears on xs and lg (and above) screens.
-This necessitates the use of the classes .d-inline .d-sm-none and .d-lg-inline-flex.
-The inline-flex class is used for large screens rather than just inline as this vertically centres the text, a display that makes reading a more natural experience for the user where the quote boxes are all of equal height.
-The col-md class is used for the boxes so that they are aligned vertically on small and xs screens.
-This ensures the quotes remain easily readable.<br><br>
+This necessitates the use of the classes .d-inline
+.d-sm-none and .d-lg-inline-flex.
+The inline-flex class is used for large screens rather than just inline as this vertically centres
+the text, a display that makes reading a more natural experience for the user where the quote boxes are all of equal height.
+The col-md
+class is used for the boxes so that they are aligned vertically on small and xs screens.
+This ensures the quotes remain easily readable.

 Here is the code in full:

             ```